 TicTok’s efforts to oppose the legislation may have it subjected to a further regulatory scrutiny.
 It sent notification to its users urging them to call congress and stop TicTok shutdown.
 Mr ___ claims the capital congress hill was flooded with calls, some were from children, some of whom literally did not know what congress was, he is calling for an inquiry by federal treatment , a trustbuster, into whether that broke the child privacy laws.
 The power of foreign adversary has with that app was underscored by the influence campaign.
 TicTok denied these allegations and claimed these calls were from voting age people.
 The firm insists that it already did its best to cooperate with the government and it has protected America’s data, in a way that no other company has done.
 In its lawsuit, TicTok claimed it gave the government an extraordinary option to suspend the app, if it is found to violate the first amendment of draft national security agreement, negotiated through the committee of foreign investment in United States, a watch dog.
 The company claims Biden’s administration has ignored its efforts, and 2 billion plus dollar were invested in project Texas, a collaboration with Oracle, a tech-giant, to wall off America’s data from ByteDance.

 The law includes criteria that the president adds on foreign companies

 Mr___ is unimpressed, the government work for many years with Tictok to try to mitigate national security risks, he says, you can’t trust anything they said in project Texas.
-For now Biden’s campaign meme the way of TicTok through out the election season.
-Mr Trump was trying to ban TicTok under an executive order in 2020, but seems has revert his position, is apparently mulling a campaign ___ in the app.
-According to Washionton Post.
-The MAGA super pack has already entered the ring.
-It ____ all be hilarious, if the stakes went so high.
+For now Mr Biden’s campaign can meme away on TicTok through out the election season.
+Mr Trump who tried to ban TicTok under an executive order in 2020, but has since revert his position, is apparently mulling a campaign launch on the app.
+According to Washington Post.
+The MAGA PAC has already entered the ring.
+It would all be hilarious, if the stakes weren’t so high.